 Many insurance companies in South Carolina will offer a discount to those involved in the military and individuals who are veterans.
-The state is home to more than 400,000 veterans and 37,000 active-duty service members.
+The state is home to more than 400,000 veterans and over 55,000 active-duty service members.
 For active military members, an insurance company will work with you to store your vehicle while deployed, if necessary, and can suspend your coverage while your vehicle is not in use.

-There are a variety of resources that the state provides to help military families find cheap insurance.
+There are a variety of resources that the state provides to help military families find cheap auto insurance.
 You can read more about becoming licensed in South Carolina and find the necessary documents to receive a military license with the South Carolina DMV.

-Age savings for South Carolina service members
+Average Rates for South Carolina service members

 Proof of Insurance in South Carolina

-- When registering a vehicle
+- When registering or renewing a vehicle

-- When applying for a driver's license
+- When applying for or renewing a driver's license

 - If asked by a police officer